A Gutzwiller trace formula for stationary space-times: Proof of Theorem

 The principal symbol of $d_x (E_t(x,y) + E_{-t}(y,x) )$ is computed using Lemma \ref{SYMBOLFULL}.
 The operators $R_{\Sigma}$ and $\Delta^*$ commute in the sense that one can first restrict and then pull back to the diagonal or one can first pull back and then restrict.
 The pull-backs to the diagonal have slightly different meanings depending on the order.

 We next need to work out the canonical relation and principal symbol of $R_\Sigma$.
-For a general codimension one hypersurface $Y$ in a general manifold $X$, the kernel of the restriction operator is
+To do so, we review the canonical relation and symbol of restriction operators $\gamma_Y$ to a general codimension one hypersurface $Y$ in a general manifold $X$.
+The relevant symbol computations can be found in \cite[Section 5.2]{TZ13}, and we only briefly summarize the results.

+We define suitable Fermi normal coordinates $(y, y_n)$ in a tubular neighborhood of $Y = \{y_n = 0\}$ and let $\sigma, \xi_n$ be the symplectic dual coordinates.
+The kernel of the restriction operator is

-The phase $\phi(s, x_n, s', \xi_n, \sigma) = \langle s - s', \sigma \rangle - x_n \xi_n $ is linear and non-degenerate, the number of phase variables is $N = n_X=n$ and the dimension of $X \times Y$ is $2n-1$.
-Then $C_{\phi} =\{(s, x_n, s', \sigma, \xi_n): s = s', x_n = 0, \} $ and $\iota_{\phi}(s, 0, s, \sigma, \xi_n) \to (s, \sigma, s, \sigma, 0,\xi_n). $
+The phase $\phi(y, y_n, y', \xi_n, \sigma) = \langle y - y', \sigma \rangle - y_n \xi_n $ is linear and non-degenerate, the number of phase variables is $N = n_X=n$ and the dimension of $X \times Y$ is $2n-1$.
+Then $C_{\phi} =\{(y, x_n, y', \sigma, \xi_n): y = y', y_n = 0 \} $ and $\iota_{\phi}(y, 0, y, \sigma, \xi_n) \to (y, \sigma, y, \sigma, 0,\xi_n). $